 Ken is a Super Dad, literally... a family man from beginning to end that lives for taking his boys places.
 Whether it's to a rock concert or to baseball games.
 He's always there.
 And God willing, he'll still continue to be able to do those things with his boys.
 Love him to the moon and back.
 Keep up the prayers, they're working.
 Hugs!

 A $30 donation to CaringBridge powers a site like Ken's for one month.
-Help keep this site online for them and for you.
+Will you make a gift to ensure that this site stays online for them and for you?